 I went through all this trouble because De Morgan's Identities are extremely useful and I want to be able to use them with impunity.
-We could have convinced ourselves of these much more quickly using a Venn diagram or a truth table (in fact you will do this on the homework), so why did we bother will all this abstract algebra?
+We could have convinced ourselves of these much more quickly using a Venn diagram or a truth table, so why did we bother will all this abstract algebra?
 Again, two reasons.
 First: this language allows us to tell De Morgan's Identities to a computer; the proof from the axioms guarantees that the computer's idea and our human idea will be the same, as long as we and the computer agree on the axioms.
 Second: we could use a Venn diagram or a truth table to prove the identities, but how would we guess them in the first place?
-Algebraic manipulation is a good way to generate new theorems without having to think too much.
+Algebraic manipulation is a good way to generate new theorems without having to think too much (or at all, in the case of a computer).